stivon/egghead-react-boilerplate/README.md

 ### added this line at the bottom of the file app.js : export default hot(module)(App)

 ### duplicate the dev line in package.json : "dev:hot": "webpack-dev-server --open --hot --config webpack.config.dev.js",

+## Avoid Duplicate Commands by Calling one NPM Script from Another

+### Added this line : "dev:hot": "npm run dev -- --hot"